Theta Burst rTMS

 Is rTMS similar to ECT?

-Typically, treatments will last for 30-36 sessions, on a consistent weekday basis.
-Patients may also come back for maintenance treatments.
-For most people, a session of magnetic impulses will only last 3 minutes.
+For most people, an rTMS session will only last 3 minutes.
 Your initial session will include the mapping procedure which can take anywhere from 15 minutes to an hour.
-The mapping only needs to be done once.

 Is rTMS safe?